sibabalwemosia24/alx-low_level_programming/0x08-recursion/README.md

 3. Fuction returns the factorial of a given number
 4. Functin returns the value of x raised to the power of y
 5. Function return the natural square root of a number
+6. Function return 1 if the input interger is a prime